 Funny Math behind 1500% Bonus

 Now take a look at this one.
 It’s not something you see every day.
-The site offers 500% on your first deposit, 600% on the second and 400% on the lost.
+The site offers 500% on your first deposit, 600% on the second and 400% on the third.
 On average that is a 500% bonus, but apparently, this gambling site is not bound by basic math rules and they try to trap players by advertising a 1500% bonus.

 That’s not just a bad bonus.
 This is simply fraud (and a stupid one we might say).